ArchiveBox/ArchiveBox/README.md

 # without first disabling share the URL with 3rd party APIs:
-archivebox config --set SAVE_ARCHIVE_DOT_ORG=False   # disable saving all URLs in Archive.org archivebox config --set SAVE_FAVICON=False  # optional: only the domain is leaked, not full URL archivebox config --get CHROME_VERSION      # optional: set this to chromium instead of chrome if you don't like Google
+archivebox config --set SAVE_ARCHIVE_DOT_ORG=False   # disable saving all URLs in Archive.org archivebox config --set SAVE_FAVICON=False      # optional: only the domain is leaked, not full URL archivebox config --set CHROME_BINARY=chromium  # optional: switch to chromium to avoid Chrome phoning home to Google
 ```

 Be aware that malicious archived JS can also read the contents of other pages in your archive due to snapshot CSRF and XSS protections being imperfect.
 See the [Security Overview](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview#stealth-mode) page for more details.